sfederic/VEngine/README.md

 # VEngine

 ## Overview
-A beginner to intermediate game engine, the purpose of it being open source is to detail the lower level programming concepts that get overlooked and build a reference for onlookers, from programming to design concepts, when working on an engine from the ground up alongside a game, through a beginner's perspective.
+A beginner to intermediate game engine, the purpose of it being open source is to detail overlooked programming concepts and build a reference for onlookers, from programming to design concepts.

-As many hobby engines are more focused on graphical and technical implementations, this engine's graphical and technical scopes are more simplified in order to cater for a more average game development use case.
+As many hobby engines are more focused on graphical and technical implementations, this engine's graphical and technical scopes are simplified in order to cater to more beginner oriented use cases.

 ![image](https://user-images.githubusercontent.com/45758254/164871735-21b7a40f-fc77-441d-8868-10376bb659dc.png)